valeagent/youtube-downloader/README.md

 2. For age-restricted or private videos:
    - Install the "Get cookies.txt" Chrome extension
    - Log in to YouTube in Chrome
-   - Click the extension icon and select "Copy contents"
+   - Click the extension icon and click "Copy" to copy all your cookies"
    - Paste the contents into the cookies text area in the application
-   - Click "Save Cookies"
+   - Click "Save Cookies" !
+   - (If dowload failed - delete the cookies in the text ares and paste new ones)

 3. Enter the YouTube URL and select your desired format and media type
 4. Click "Download"